thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 )
 ```

+### Adding new property to the CRD

-First we add a new property to the CRD called Name, and read this value from the reconciler
-and print it in the log
+- Lets add new property to the CRD called `Name`, latter we will see how we can read this value from the reconciler code and print this in log

-1. Lets add a name to the `*_types.go` which will be the name of the app and file by adding a name string
+- The `Name` property should be updated in the api/v1alpha1/`*_types.go`, where `v1alpha1` is the version used in the `operator-sdk create api` command.

+- The new property is updated in the `GreetSpec` struct.
+   - On top of the new property we add two markers which will perform length validation (comments 1 and 2).
+   - Note, the comment `//Name of the resource` will be displayed in the CRD, when we create one from this project using `make manifests`.
+Once deployed to the cluster the same will be displayed in `kubectl explain <crd-resource>`
+  - Other section of the type.go file remains unchanged

-  From the below code,
+- With the below change, if we issue `make
-   1 and 2 are annotation added for length validation
-   3 is the new property name for hte resource

 ```go
 package v1alpha1